yohplala/oups/docs/source/parquetset.rst

   * ``max_nirgs`` is reached;
   * The total number of rows within the `incomplete` row groups summed with the number of rows in the new data equals or exceeds `max_row_group_size`.

 Beware that if this feature is used jointly with ``duplicates_on``, and if new data overlaps with existing data, only overlapping groups are merged together.
-'Full' coalescing (i.e. with all trailing incomplete row groups) is triggered only if on the abovementionned condition is met.
+'Full' coalescing (i.e. with all trailing incomplete row groups) is triggered only if one the abovementionned condition is met.

 .. code-block:: python